The Trouble With Working from Home Part Deux: The Drive-By Client

 2. What clothes?
 This here dressing gown does me just fine, thanks very much.
 (Note to self: buy selection of dressing gowns.
 Maybe a black one.
 Black goes with everything.)

 3. The house gets messy.

 Yes, number three surprised me, too.
 I’d always assumed that those who worked from home would have perfect palaces of houses, given all that lovely time they have to clean.
-Yeah, I was clearly on crack when I thought that.
-People who go out to work have much tidier homes, and that’s purely because they’re not there enough to make a real mess.
+But no. People who go out to work have much tidier homes, and that’s purely because they’re not there enough to make a real mess.
 We are at home, and, by-God, we do make a mess.
 For this reason, we do not invite clients into our home.

 See, my home is my castle, and by “my castle” I mean “My tiny little two-bedroom semi-detached house”.
 Unfortunately, my home is also my office, and this means that, from time to time, clients will try to invite themselves round.
 Normally we can put them off pretty easily, either by offering to come to them instead, or suggesting a halfway house of a meeting place.
 If the worst came to the worst, the local business centre hires out meeting rooms, and I’d honestly rather do that than have people come into the house.

 It’s nothing personal: I mean, obviously I don’t start making gagging noises when they suggest coming round, or go “Eeewww!
 You’re not getting into my house!”
 I just casually suggest that I come to them instead, and, for the most part, this works out just fine.
 Sometimes, though: sometimes we get what I call “drive-bys”.
 Clients who call us from their car and say “Hey, guess what?
 It just so happens that I’m parked outside your house right now!
 Why don’t I come in and drop off that cheque/CD with images that Terry needs/totally non-urgent piece of paper that you didn’t even need in the first place?”